BrandonWeng/sketchybot/README.md

 [Twitter bot](https://twitter.com/sketchybot) that genereates a random "sketch" when prompted

-Sketches are generated using multiple [Superformulas](https://en.wikipedia.org/wiki/Superformula)
+Sketches are generated using layers of [Superformulas](https://en.wikipedia.org/wiki/Superformula)